CrUX Report Dashboard

 Step 4: Filtering by Country

 Click the drop-down arrow and select the country you want to focus on.
+You can choose one or more countries to refine your search.

 Step 5: Filling Out All Fields

 Ensure you have filled out all relevant fields to refine your search.
+This will help in displaying the results accurately.

 Step 6: Displaying the Results

-Metrics and Tabs:
+Metrics and Tabs

-Color Indicators:
+Color Indicators

 • Green: Good

-• Red: Bad and should be improved
+• Red: Should be Improved